ZirkonCZ/ProcessM.NET-Docs/public/docs/intro.md

-# Introduction

-Welcome to the Process Mining Library documentation.
+Welcome to the official Process Mining Library documentation webpage.

 Here you’ll find how to use the core features.